kubeflow/spark-operator/docs/user-guide.md

         path: /mnt/config-maps
 ```

-Note that the initializer needs to be enabled to use this feature.
+Note that the mutating admission webhook is needed to use this feature.
 Please refer to the
-[Quick Start Guide](quick-start-guide.md#configuration) on how to enable the initializer.
+[Quick Start Guide](quick-start-guide.md) on how to enable the mutating admission webhook.

 #### Mounting a ConfigMap storing Spark Configuration Files